microsoft/vscode-docs/docs/languages/javascript.md

 ## Linters

 A [linter](https://en.wikipedia.org/wiki/Lint_%28software%29) is a tool that provides warnings for suspicious looking code.
 VS Code supports linters through [extensions](/docs/editor/extension-gallery.md).
 Linters provide warnings, errors, and light bulb actions.

-VS Code provides support for JavaScript linters, including [ESLint](http://eslint.org/), [JSHint](http://jshint.com/) and [StandardJS](http://standardjs.com/) via .
+VS Code provides support for JavaScript linters, including [ESLint](http://eslint.org/), [JSHint](http://jshint.com/) and [StandardJS](http://standardjs.com/).
 If enabled, the JavaScript code is validated as you type and reported problems can be navigated to and fixed inside VS Code.

  ![linter warning](images/javascript/eslint_warning.png)